TedHusted/awake/awake.md/awake.md

 Titan: ETR-1947 is need to know.

 Idisi: There are a few things that Ally does need to know.
-As the Vanir AI, I can authorize selective disclosure.
+As the Vanir AI, I can authorize disclosure.
+Ally, I am sending a link to the document.

-Ally: One of the criteria mention “planetary defenses”.
+Ally: … One of the criteria mention “planetary defenses”.
 Is that a reference to meteors?

-Idisi: Some extraterrestrial races are aggressive.
+Idisi: Some extraterrestrial races are aggressive and greedy for resources.
 The pact calls for the Vanir to protect Terra from other races and to keep our outpost hidden.

 Ally: Are the Vanir behind the UAP reports that go unexplained.